 You’ll notice that that’s three words cut, but three words added.
 There’s no alteration in meaning, nor have I even fiddled about with the sentence’s key flavour-giving words (ie: best-known, king, obscure).
 So why make the change?
 The answer is that the starts and ends of sentences have more power than the middles.
 A sentence that ends ‘ … not the most obscure either’ is just a little less forceful than one that says ‘… nor is he the most obscure.’
 I changed the sentence so that the weight could lie in the final word, not the penultimate one.

-Example Edit: Getting Your Scene / Chapter Endings Tight
+Example Edit: Getting your Scene / Chapter Endings Right

 A similar kind of point lies behind this cut: